 Cinematic storytelling has much in common with literature and the many arts that cinema draws from, however, cinematic storytelling is essentially its own, unique way of telling stories.
 These books, taken together, provide an excellent course of study in the fine art of cinematic storytelling.
-Regardless of your role in filmmaking: directing, writing, editing, cinematography, etc., it is important to understand the language and grammar of cinema, and with that goal in mind, this bibliography was created.
+Regardless of your role in media making: directing, writing, editing, cinematography, multi-hyphenate creative, etc., it is important to understand the language and grammar of cinema, and with that goal in mind, this bibliography was created.
 Writing for the moving image is at the foundation of cinematic storytelling.
 Is there a book you really like that is not on the list?
-Let me know via the contact form.
+Let me know about it via the contact form.

 The short list

 These five books provide an accessible introduction to cinematic language and writing for the moving image.

 The 20th Century Screenplay will be added here

 The Science of Storytelling will be added here